Kyūjitai

 Prior to the promulgation of the tōyō kanji list in 1946, kyūjitai were known as seiji (正字) or seijitai (正字體).
 Even after kyūjitai were officially marked for discontinuation with the promulgation of the tōyō kanji list, they were used in print frequently into the 1950s due to logistical delays in changing over typesetting equipment.
 Kyūjitai continue in use to the present day because when the Japanese government adopted the simplified forms, it did not ban the traditional forms.
 Thus, traditional forms are used when an author wishes to use them and the publisher agrees.

-Unlike in the People's Republic of China, where all personal names were simplified as part of the character simplification reform carried out in the 1950s, the Japanese reform only applied to a subset of the characters in use (the tōyō kanji) and excluded characters used in proper names.
+Unlike in the People's Republic of China, where all personal names were simplified as part of the character simplification reform carried out in the 1950s, the Japanese reform applied only to a subset of the characters in use (the tōyō kanji) and excluded characters used in proper names.
 Therefore, kyūjitai are still used in personal names in Japan today (see jinmeiyō kanji).
 In modern Japanese, kyūjitai that appear in the official spelling of proper names are sometimes replaced with the modern shinjitai form.

 Jōyō kanji

 In the 2,136 Jōyō Kanji (常用漢字), there are 364 pairs of simplified and traditional characters (for example, 亜 is the simplified form of 亞).
-Note that the kanji 弁 is used to simplify three different traditional kanji (辨, 瓣, and 辯).
+The kanji 弁 is used to simplify three different traditional kanji (辨, 瓣, and 辯).

-Traditional characters that may cause problems displaying
+Traditional characters that may not be displayed correctly

-Note that within the jōyō kanji there are 62 characters the old forms of which may cause problems displaying:
+Within the jōyō kanji, there are 62 characters the old forms of which may not be displayed correctly: